wmd3i/ReSpS/README.md

-# [AAAI 2026] Re-SpS: A Reinforcement Learning Approach to Speculative Sampling
+# [AAAI 2026] Re-SpS: Speculative Sampling with Reinforcement Learning

 This repository contains the official code for the paper "Re-SpS: A Reinforcement Learning Approach to Speculative Sampling".